matthiasludwig/colaboratory/cc_fullstack/html_css/flex.md

 # Flexbox Introduction

+We need to distinguish between flex-containers and flex-items (children of flex-containers).
+Additionally flex should be used for parts of the website, not necessarily the entire website.

 ## How to declare a container as flex

-**Example:** `display: inline-flex;`
+**Example:** `display: inline-flex;` or `display: flex`

 ## Justify content

-Define how the individual items in a container should a aligned from left to right
+Define how the individual items in a container should a aligned from left to right. (horizontal axis)

 **Example**: `justify-content: flex, flex-start, flex-end, center, space-around, space-between;`

 ## Align items

-Define how the individual items should be aligned from top to bottom
+Define how the individual items should be aligned from top to bottom. (vertical axis)

 **Example:** `align-item: flex-start, flex-end, center, baseline, stretch;`